SEEK! Study, Experience, Explore, Know

 Stay Wild Middle School Elective & Field Study Tour

-While on the island, students learn about and monitor endangered species, participate in a citizen science project on how shoreline changes affect sea turtle nesting, learn how to monitor coral reefs for biodiversity, and kayak through an endangered mangrove forest while learning how the coral reef and the mangroves are adapting to climatic changes.
+Students learn about and monitor endangered species, participate in a citizen science project on how shoreline changes affect sea turtle nesting, learn how to monitor coral reefs for biodiversity and kayak through an endangered mangrove forest while learning how the coral reef and the mangroves are adapting to climatic changes.
 Lastly, they will participate in trail work for Virgin Islands National Park and learn how national parks contribute to the global economy while preserving local culture and traditions.